hoon-ock/multi-view/README.md

 python regress_run.py
 ```

+Specific settings should be defined in `regress_train.yml`.

-## Making Predictions with Text-Only Data
+## 3-3.
+Text-Only Prediction

 To make predictions using text-only data, utilize the `regress_predict.py` script as follows: